pellcorp/creality-wiki/docs/cartographer_troubleshooting.md

 If you cannot see it in `lsusb`, then it very likely means either the carto is wired incorrectly, or if was working, it just means that an attempt to restart the carto failed because the K1 refused to recognise it, there is no recourse except to restart the host via Fluidd / Mainsail (or power cycle the printer)

-If you can see the carto in lsusb, then you should try to update the serial (see next)
+If you can see the carto in lsusb, then you should try to update the serial refer to [Manual Cartographer Serial Device configuration](#manual-cartographer-serial-device-configuration)

 ### Manual Cartographer Serial Device configuration